johnhewi/ezinnit/README.md

 * the name of the app you wish to create on the server, for example, `mynewapp`.
 This will also become the name of the project on gitlab.
 (This MUST match the django project name if app type is django!)
 * email address to use for registering with [letsencrypt](https://letsencrypt.org/)
 * the type of the app: either flask, django, fastApi or just deploy the environment as is
-* this script was originally designed to replace the steps in [this tutorial](tutorial/deployment_tutorial.md)
+* this script was originally designed to replace the steps in [this tutorial](tutorial/deployment_tutorial.md), which
 ### warning!
 * if you select an app type, ezinnit will write over files, including your procfile, settings.py, main.py etc.
 * app selection is only for use in initializing a brand new flask, django or fastApi app